 Sports Leaders UK

-The School Sports Partnership hosted at The Regis School also provide additional levels of leadership opportunities to local Primary and Secondary schools through hosting the Young Ambassadors programme.
+The School Sports Partnership hosted at The Regis School (info below) also provide additional levels of leadership opportunities to local Primary and Secondary schools through hosting the Young Ambassadors programme.
 This programme has three levels of Bronze (Primary) Silver (Year 9) and Gold (Key stage 4 and 5)

 The Leadership academy is also led through the School Sports Partnership hosted at TRS, providing opportunities for elite sport students in the locality in Years 9-11 to extend and develop their own individual physical abilities, leadership qualities and aspirational goals.